linxule/Feeback4SolidarityProject/DGov_Score.md

 - Activity level of the Founder(s);
 - Major changes in leadership; and
 - Number of rebrands of the organization.

+## Scoring

+The scoring for the components will be based on a 10-point scale for a grand total of 90 points.

+Each category is scored from 1 - 9.

+In scoring the categories, please assess the components in making your decision on a scale from 1 - 9, with 1 being "very negative," 2 - 4 is "negative," 5 being "neutral," 6 - 8 is "positive,' and 9 being "very positive."
+With component scoring, use the average score (score total / number of subcomponents)

+### Sample scoring based on the following situation for PVVMO:

+#### Principles and values, vision, mission, and objectives (PVVMO):

+- PVVMO is not formalized (negative)(score: 3);
+- PVVMO does exist (positive) (score: 6);
+- High rate of adherence among members and governing bodies to PVVMO (positive) (score: 8); and
+- PVVMO has only been formally changed once (very positive) (score: 9).

+In this situation, a score of (26 / 4) = 6.5 would be granted for the PVVMO category.

 ## Eventual Goals